cinthialandia/cinthialandia-blog/src/pages/blog/variable-and-type-js.md

 ---
-title: Variables and types in JavaScript
+title: What are variables and what are their types in javascript?
 featuredImage: variables.png
 date: "2020-06-30"
 ---